One Hundred Summers: A Family Story by Vanessa Branson

 BMS members are invited to hear Vanessa Branson talk about her newly published memoir, “One Hundred Summers: A Family Story,” at the National Liberal Club on Wednesday 14th October from 7.30pm.
 Vanessa is a committed and long-time member of the BMS and a passionate supporter of all things Moroccan, having founded the Marrakech Biennale Arts Festival and supported many charities in the country.
 It promises to be a fascinating evening.

-Due to Coronavirus restrictions there will be a limit of just 30 places at the club, which will be available to book below.
-Those that can’t make it will be able to watch a live-stream of the event on the BMS Facebook page.
+Those that can’t make it will be able to watch a live-stream of the event on the BMS Facebook page

 Taking the reader on a journey from the dying embers of Edwardian England, through the trauma of two world wars, the hedonism of London in the 1980s and ‘Cool Britannia’ in the 1990s right up to the present day, One Hundred Summers is a portrait of a century as it was experienced by one extraordinary family.